goharbor/community/proposals/CVE_Whitelist.md

 {
 	"metadata": {
 	   .....
-	   "vuln_whitelist": {
-	     "reuse_system_whitelist": false,
+	   "reuse_system_cve_whitelist": false,
+	   "cve_whitelist": {
-       	 "items": ["CVE-2019-0540", "CVE-2019-0590"]
+	   	"items": [{
+       			"cve_id": "CVE-2019-12310"
+       		},
+       		{
+       			"cve_id": "CVE-2017-16775"
        		}
+       	],
+       	"expires_at": 1573254000    <------------ optional attribute
 	}
+}
 ```

-When `reuse_system_whitelist` is set to true, the actual items in the whitelist will be identical to system level whitelist,
+When `reuse_system_whitelist` is set to true, the system level CVE whitelist will be applied to this project, and the `cve_whitelist`
-and the `items` in the JSON can be ignored.
+in the JSON will be ignored.

+A table `cve_whitelists` will be created to store project and system level cve whitelists.

 ### Applying the whitelist when handling request to pull the image